-How do I access my courses?
+How do I watch my lectures?

 We offer a variety of flexible online options for you to access courses, including our Video On Demand service, a classroom live stream and our on-campus viewing room.
 We also have a number of web-based courses, which are offered through a course website.